yuvalmGS/gigaspaces-wiki-jekyll/xap100/jpa-api.markdown

 #### Transaction Read Lock Level

-GigaSpaces JPA default read lock level is set to "read" which is equivalent to GigaSpaces' ReadModifiers.REPEATABLE_READ.In order to use ReadModifiers.EXCLUSIVE_READLOCK the "ReadLockLevel" property should be set to "write":
+XAP JPA default read lock level is set to "read" which is equivalent to XAP' ReadModifiers.REPEATABLE_READ.In order to use ReadModifiers.EXCLUSIVE_READLOCK the "ReadLockLevel" property should be set to "write":

 {% highlight xml %}
   <property name="ReadLockLevel" value="write"/>